The spine of the T-graph of the Hilbert scheme of points in the plane: The spine of the T -graph

-\begin{notation} We set $S = K[x,y]$, where $K$ is a field.
+\begin{notation} We set $S = K[x,y]$.
 We grade $S$ by $\deg(x)=a$, $\deg(y)=b$, for positive integers $a,b$, and denote this as an $(a,b)$-grading.
 From now on we restrict to $a,b>0$ and $\gcd(a,b)=1$; this makes no material difference, and will simplify our notation. \end{notation}

 Let $I\in\Hilb^N(\mathbb{A}^2)$ be an ideal that is homogeneous with respect to the grading by $(a,b)\in\mathbb{Z}_{>0}^2$.
 The Hilbert function $h:\mathbb{Z}_{\ge0}\to\mathbb{Z}_{\ge0}$ of $I$ is defined by $h(d)=\dim_K(S/I)_d.$ Note that $\sum_{d\ge0}h(d)=N.$ The point $I\in\Hilb^N(\mathbb{A}^2)$ is contained in the closed subscheme $\Hilb_S^{h}$ parametrizing ideals in $S$ that are homogeneous with respect to the $(a,b)$-grading and have Hilbert function $h$.
 This subscheme is a \emph{multigraded Hilbert scheme} in the sense of \cite{HaimanSturmfels}.
 Furthermore, for any grading $(a,b)\in \mathbb{Z}_{>0}^2$ and for any Hilbert function $h:\mathbb{Z}_{\ge0}\to\mathbb{Z}_{\ge0}$ with $\sum_{d\ge0}h(d)=N,$ if the scheme $\Hilb_S^{h}$ is nonempty, it is a smooth irreducible $T$-invariant subvariety of $\Hilb^N(\mathbb{A}^2)$ \cite{Evain,MaclaganSmith}.
 The union of the subvarieties $\Hilb_S^h$, as $(a,b)$ and $h$ vary, is precisely the set of ideals corresponding to vertices and edges of the $T$-graph, and any intersection of two different $\Hilb_S^h$ is either empty, or consists of a single point corresponding to a monomial ideal.